midhunkalarikkal/FullDomain/Notes/React.md

 8. **JSX Prevents Injection Attacks:**
 ---------------------------------------
-  - In React, JSX automatically escapes any values you insert into the UI (like variables).
+  - In React, JSX automatically escapes any values you insert into the UI.
   - This means if someone tries to add harmful code like a `<script>` tag React will not run it as code, but instead show it as plain text.
   - This helps keep our app safe from XSS (Cross-Site Scripting) attacks.